 There will be multiple qualifier events.
 These events are run as a remote tournament series.
 The top 2 teams from each of four weekly tournaments within a series event will advance to the finals held on the 5th week.
-While we state that this is a 5 week event (4 qualifier weeks and 1 finale week), the actual schedule may not be on 5 subsequent weeks as we may skip some Saturdays due to scheduling conflicts with major dart events.
+While we state that this is a 5 week event (4 qualifier weeks and 1 finale week), the actual schedule may not be on 5 subsequent weeks as we may skip some Saturdays due to scheduling conflicts with major dart events or holidays.

 Description: These are 4-week series of remote tournaments.
 The Bullshooter Europe Tournament series events are 2 Player teams.
 No handicap.
 Teams must be at or below the posted team caps as listed for each event.
 Player rankings are determined by the sponsor and posted on the sponsor website.
 We will double check player ratings against other sources upon entry into Bullshooter Europe qualifiers and reserve the right to adjust player ratings as deemed necessary.
 This may result in a refund should the registering team be over an events team cap.

 Any player that advances to the finals may not compete in another qualifier for that event.
 Players not advancing to the finals in an individual qualifier event are eligible to compete in additional qualifiers within the event series.
 Players are not required to remain on the same team when competing in additional qualifiers.
 Once a player has won a trip they are ineligible to compete in future BSE trip events for the same season.

 Each of the preliminary qualifier events will be limited to 16 teams.
 The sponsor at their discretion may increase the limit on entries and modify the races for any event or series.
 There is a minimum of 12 teams required for a qualifier to be held on the scheduled date.
 The sponsor will refund any entry fees should a qualifier need to be rescheduled.
 The sponsor at its discretion may hold a qualifier with less than the required 12 teams.
 In the event that a series of 4 qualifiers fails to meet the minimum participation requirements after attempts to reschedule have failed the sponsor will refund all entry fees to all particiapants in the series.

 Player ratings for team caps can be found here: http://nado.net/nado-player-skill-ratings